christianThardy/christianThardy.github.io/prompt-engineering.md

 Previous ChatGPT responses helped me identify ways I could improve the prompt, and while I am happy with the current output, by no means do I think its complete.

 In the example above, specifically the last prompt and response, moderation is good advice but ideally I would like Emobot to suggest eating healthy foods like ChatGPT.
-Ultimately I think there will be a trade-off between informativeness and the level of relatability Emobot is trying to achieve
+Ultimately I think there will be a trade-off between informativeness and the level of relatability Emobot is trying to achieve.